Berlin's Humboldt Forum faces new criticism | DW | 01.06.2021

 In the second week of June 2021, the courtyard with restaurants and shops were set to open.
 However, visitor service workers who will be vital to the operation have made some serious accusations against the management team recently.

-The weekly news magazine Der Spiegel, in a collaboration with the TV magazine Frontal 21, reported that many employees felt that they had been treated poorly in an atmosphere that was marked by deliberate humiliation and surveillance.
+The weekly news magazine Der Spiegel, in a collaboration with the TV magazine Frontal 21, reported that many employees feel they had been treated poorly in an atmosphere marked by deliberate humiliation and surveillance.

 Of 75 people hired in November last year to work at the 44,000-square-meter complex, 28 have since left the company.
 While several were dismissed, others said they left of their own accord because they could no longer stand the pressure.